davidtchiu/davidtchiu.github.io/teaching/cs475/hwk7.thebridge/index.md

 #### Working Solution

 I have included a working solution of my program along with the starter code.
-The binary executable file is called `thebridgeSol`.
-You can run it from the terminal by first navigating in to the Hwk directory and typing the command `./thebridgeSol`.
+The `.class` files are stored in the `Sol/` directory.
+You can simply navigate in there from the terminal and run `java BridgeRunner <bridge limit> <num cars>`.
 This is how your solution should behave when it's done.

 #### One Lane Bridge Problem